 7 min read

 Is your smartphone on its last legs?
-Are you shopping for your very first games console?
+Are you shopping for your very first gaming console?
 No matter what kind of gadget you’re after, your best bet is to be on the lookout for special deals.
-Thanks to its speed and convenience, many Europeans are turning to online retailers these days to buy their laptops, cameras, and other electronic goods.
+Thanks to their speed and convenience, many European shoppers are turning to online retailers these days to buy their laptops, cameras, and other electronic goods.

-Nevertheless, it’s sometimes hard to know where to begin.
+Nevertheless, when shopping online, it can sometimes be hard to know where to begin.
 To help make online purchases easier, we’ve reviewed the online shopping experience offered by five major electronics retailers to give you an overview of your options.
-From drones to subwoofers—find exactly what you want and buy it with confidence.
+From drones to subwoofers, find exactly what you want and buy it with confidence.

 fnac is French for electronics